Mindhral/RA_userscripts/README.md

 ![custom cheevos sort - display order](/assets/CustomizeProfile_cheeevosSort_displayOrder.png)

-The only option is to choose whether or not to separate the unlocked achievements and how.
+The only sorting option is to choose whether or not to separate the unlocked achievements and how.
 The available values are exactly the same as for the *unlock grouping* feature from [Enhanced Sort Options](#enhanced-sort-options) (except for the *Last* checkbox, absent here).

 ### Scrollable Game Awards